- CrustLab /

 - Scalability issues: Blockchain transactions need to be validated by the blockchain’s consensus mechanism before they’re added to the database.
 This verification process can be slow and energy-consuming.
 This creates efficiency and performance issues especially when the database has large data volumes.

 - Regulatory concerns: Blockchain is still grossly misunderstood.
 As a result, there are still significant legal uncertainties about the deployment scenario of this technology across various jurisdictions.
 Existing laws and regulations may not be favorable to database systems built on blockchain.
+Ensuring regulatory compliance is a significant challenge for organizations adopting blockchain databases.

 - Technological costs: Implementing blockchain solutions can be quite costly due to the software and hardware infrastructure costs.
 Traditional databases have been able to resolve the high cost of database management through the “as-a-service”.
 This model which can help cut costs significantly isn’t quite popular in the blockchain world yet.